Afaf-wasili/ComputationalCourse/README.md

 The old value, 10, is still in the computer’s memory, but it can no longer be used because it isn’t referenced by a variable.
 When a value in memory is no longer referenced by a variable, the Python interpreter automatically removes it from memory.
 This process is known as garbage collection.
 # ComputationalCourse

+math module
+This module provides access to the mathematical functions.
+All return values of mathematical functions are floats.
+The Math Library not only has functions but also useful constants like π and e.
+To use the functions or the constants in your program you must apply the dot operator.
+The general syntax for usage is math.function() or math.constant.

+Some of the functions and constants of math modules are:

+math.sqrt(x)	Return the square root of x. math.ceil(x)	Return the ceiling of x, the smallest integer greater than or equal to x. math.floor(x)	Return the floor of x, the largest integer less than or equal to x. math.pow(x,y)	Return x raised to the power y.
+Unlike the built-in ** operator, math.pow() converts both its arguments to type float.
+Use ** or the built-in pow() function for computing exact integer powers. math.fabs(x)	Return the absolute value of x. math.radians(x)	Return the radians of x degree. math.sin(x)	Return the sine of x radians. math.cos(x)	Return the cosine of x radians. math.tan(x)	Return the tangent of x radians. math.pi	The mathematical constant π = 3.141592…. math.e	The mathematical constant e = 2.718281…

+statistics module
+This module provides functions for calculating mathematical statistics of numeric (Real-valued) data.

+statistics.mean(data)	Return the sample arithmetic mean of data which can be a sequence or iterable. statistics.median(data)	Return the median (middle value) of numeric data, using the common "mean of middle two" method. statistics.mode(data)	Return the single most common data point from discrete or nominal data.